isroawg/isroawg/docs/index.md

 ## [Research Areas](aboutus/research.md)

-Explore our diverse research areas to gain deeper insights into critical topics:
+Explore our comprehensive research areas to gain deeper insights into critical topics:

-- International Conflicts
-- National Security
-- Military Movements
+1. International Conflicts: In-depth analysis of global conflicts and their impact on the Indian Subcontinent.

+2. National Security: Studying measures to safeguard the sovereignty and stability of the region.

+3. Military Movements: Analyzing military operations and movements within the Indian Subcontinent.

-- Defense Studies and Strategies
+4. Defense Studies and Strategies: Examining defense policies and strategic planning in the region.

-- Geopolitics and Regional Dynamics
+5. Geopolitics and Regional Dynamics: Understanding the political landscape and dynamics influencing the subcontinent.

-- Cybersecurity
-- Emerging Technologies
+6. Cybersecurity: Investigating digital threats and strategies for safeguarding cyberspace.

+7. Emerging Technologies: Researching technological advancements with potential implications for the region.

+8. Intelligence Studies: Delving into intelligence gathering and analysis to enhance situational awareness.

+Our diverse areas of expertise enable us to contribute valuable insights towards strengthening security and fostering cooperation in the Indian Subcontinent and beyond.

 ## [Publications](publication/publications.md)